 Equal pay law first developed in the UK in the 1970s after a campaign by trade unions and women's groups.
-It is now a basic principle of European law that men and women who do equal work should receive equal pay.
-This principle is implemented in the UK today through the Equality Act 2010.
+The principle that men and women who do equal work should receive equal pay is implemented through the Equality Act 2010.

 This inbrief provides a general summary of the main features of equal pay law and highlights some practical issues for employers.

 We refer in this inbrief to a woman bringing an equal pay claim by comparing herself with a male colleague, but the principles apply equally in reverse- a man can also bring an equal pay claim based on a comparison with a female colleague.

 The Equality Act 2010 now refers to equal pay as "equality of terms", but everyone still tends to refer to it as equal pay.